Course Outline

 Module 1: Creating Advanced Functions for Government

-This module explains how to parameterize a command into an advanced function for government use.
+This module provides an overview of how to parameterize a command into an advanced function, enhancing its capabilities for use in government operations.

 Lessons